ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs cluster create <type> <clusterid> [<placement>]

 This creates a common recovery pool for all NFS Ganesha daemons, new user based on cluster_id, and a common NFS Ganesha config RADOS object.

-It can also bring up NFS Ganesha daemons using the enabled ceph-mgr orchestrator module (see :doc:`/mgr/orchestrator`), e.g. cephadm.
+NOTE: Since this command also brings up NFS Ganesha daemons using a ceph-mgr orchestrator module (see :doc:`/mgr/orchestrator`) such as "mgr/cephadm", at least one such module must be enabled for it to work.

 <type> signifies the export type, which corresponds to the NFS Ganesha file
 system abstraction layer (FSAL).
 Permissible values are "cephfs" or "rgw", but